 Teeth Clenching causes people to need more fillings and crowns

-Prevent Gum Recession by Treating Teeth Clenching
+Gum Recession is caused by Teeth Clenching

 Tooth clenching and grinding is also one of the leading causes of gum disease.
 The gums support the teeth and cover and protect the roots of the teeth.
-When clenching occurs, the fibers that attach the gums to the roots of the teeth are torn loose and the gums lower leaving the roots of teeth exposed to the mouth.
+When clenching occurs, the fibers that attach the gums to the roots of the teeth are torn loose and the gums recede leaving the roots of teeth exposed to the mouth.
 Loss of gum tissue is termed gum recession.
 The pressure from clenching also causes inflammation between the jaw bone and periodontal ligament.
 Long term inflammation in gum tissues results in bone loss.
 Deterioration of the gums leads to root cavities, fillings by the gum line, food trapping in between teeth and ultimately tooth loss.
 Teeth lost from gum disease can be replaced with implants.

-Treatments for Teeth Clenching and TMJ Video:
+Root Cause and Treatments for Teeth Clenching Video:

 Stop Teeth Clenching and Save on Expensive Dental Work